rancher/rancher/chart/README.md

 The Rancher management server is designed to be secure by default and requires SSL/TLS configuration.

-There are three recommended options for the source of the certificate used for TLS termination at the Rancher server:
+There are four recommended options for the source of the certificate used for TLS termination at the Rancher server:

 - [Rancher-generated TLS certificate](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/#4-choose-your-ssl-configuration)
 - [Let’s Encrypt](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/#4-choose-your-ssl-configuration)
 - [Bring your own certificate](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/#4-choose-your-ssl-configuration)
+- Use a [Google Managed Certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) which will be provisioned as part of the ingress.

 #### Install cert-manager